Addiction and Chronic Disease: What’s the Connection and How Can I Get Help?

 Heroin Addiction and Chronic Disease

 There are few, if any, parts of the body that are unharmed by prolonged heroin use.
-The drug has been linked to high rates of multiple chronic diseases, including but not limited to hepatitis, heart and lung disease, collapsed veins, blood disorder, HIV/AIDS, and more.
-Heroin use can also lead to skin disease, gastrointestinal and digestive issues, and other conditions that, while not fatal, can severely impact quality of life and everyday comfort.
+The drug has been linked to high rates of multiple chronic diseases, including but not limited to hepatitis, heart and lung disease, collapsed veins, blood disorders, HIV/AIDS, and more.
+Heroin use can also lead to skin disease, gastrointestinal and digestive issues, and other conditions that, while not fatal, can severely impact the quality of life and everyday comfort.
 Those who abuse prescription opioids also face an increased risk of these chronic health issues.

 Cocaine and Chronic Disease